 A green, summer wonderland

 Echigo-Yuzawa is beautiful throughout the year, and when the snow melts, the mountains are carpeted in green.
 Take the Yuzawa-onsen ropeway from Sanroku Station to Sancho Station to reach Alp-no-Sato, a botanical park containing over 200 different types of alpine plant species.
 Enjoy skunk cabbages in the spring, yellow lilies in the summer, and autumn leaves in the fall.

 Commune with nature

 If you like to sleep under the stars, Echigo-Yuzawa is the perfect place for camping.
 Around the gorgeous forests and lakes near Mt.
 Daigenta lies Daigenta Canyon.
-There are numerous waterfalls, hiking trails, BBQ pits, and readily available rental canoes and stand-up paddle boards.
+There are waterfalls, hiking trails, BBQ pits.
+You can also enjoy canoe and stand-up paddle board experiences.

 Fuji Rock Festival

 More than just great music, you can also feed your heart and soul with ethnic food and an all-night rave.
-Take the Dragondola, the longest lift in the world, to the top of Mt.
+Take the Dragondola Japan's longest lift, to the top station on Mt.
 Naeba for a panoramic view of the festival site.